 Citadel of the Raven by Paul Bimler

-Lately, I have been on a solo gaming kick.
+Lately, I have been on a solo gaming kick and Citadel of the Raven is helping me get my fix.
 I’ve been keen on such tabletop titles as Lucidity: Six-Sided Nightmares by Fox Tale Games/Renegade Game Studios, Roll Player by Thunderworks Games, and, most recently, Scythe by Stonemaier Games.
 But even more recently than that, I started trying out solo D&D games and I’ve found that I love them!
 There was a time I thought that playing a tabletop game alone was the upper-crust of antisocial nerdery.
 However, I’ve since reconciled that notion with myself.
 I view solo gaming as no different than playing a video game alone, reading a book, or watching a movie.
 Playing Dungeons and Dragons alone is good entertainment and you could do far worse than to spend your time journeying through Paul Bimler’s Citadel of the Raven.

 What is the Citadel of the Raven?

 If it sounds familiar it’s for good reason.
 The Citadel of the Raven is a fortress in the Dragonspine Mountains and part of a Zhentarim stronghold near Moonsea.
 This standalone solo campaign is part of an ongoing adventure for a level 3 player.
 Following up on its predecessor, Tyrant of Zhentil Keep, you are on a mission given by the Knights of Myth Drannor.
 Your mission: find your way inside the Citadel and kill the Zhentarim spies.
 The knights have implicated the spies in killing one Galauntar Hawkhelm.